overvis/opcb-release/README.md

 ### Update manually

-Manual update can be initialized by running:
+A manual update process can be initialized by running:

 ```bash
 sudo /opt/opcb-release/update.sh